-In other words, if you’ve ever wondered about the big, bad world of marketing, and if you’re asking any of the following questions, this guide is for you.
+If you’ve ever wondered about the big, bad world of retail marketing, and if you’re asking any of the following questions, this guide is for you.

 - Why do I need a brand when I’m selling just fine?